-Commercial documentation of the fund must comply with the Andorran general advertising principles, as this is a liability upon the Andorran operating entity which distributes the fund.
-Specifically:
+Commercial documentation of the fund must comply with the Andorran general advertising principles, as this is a liability upon the Andorran operating entity that distributes the fund.
+In this vein, the AFA has issued Technical Communication 7/SGOIC, regarding ethical and conduct standards, and Technical Communication 20/SGOIC, on clarification regarding the Funds Act, which contain certain advertising rules and principles.
+These specify that:

-- advertising must be adjusted to the principles of truth, objectivity and not be misleading; - the services available to consumers must provide enough information about its main characteristics; - advertising materials must not go against the dignity of individuals or constitutional rights/values; and - advertising materials must not be disloyal (i.e. create unfair competition).
+- advertising must be adjusted to the principles of truth and objectivity and must not be misleading; - the services available to consumers must provide enough information about their main characteristics; - advertising materials must not go against the dignity of individuals or constitutional rights/values; and advertising materials must not be disloyal (i.e. create unfair competition).
 This covers references in materials in which other products or services are undervalued or when comparisons are used and are not based on essential characteristics of the products, or when there is the intention to assimilate one product or service to the product or service of another company.